Skip to main content

 1. Plane will enable access to US Payroll and Unified Payroll and HRIS features.

-Note: If you were using the original features for recurring contractor payments, you’ll transition to the new Unified Payroll experience.
+Please note that if you were using the original features for recurring contractor payments, you’ll transition to the new Unified Payroll experience.
 Any scheduled payments will continue to be processed through the original experience, but future pay periods will be visible in the new experience.

 2. Set up pay schedules